 🥗 Serving Suggestions

-Baked sweet potato wedges from scratch bring a sweet, earthy flavour.
-Creamy traditional Romanian polenta (mamaliga) is a comforting base, or pair it with Turkish bulgur pilav.
-Don’t forget a dollop of lingonberry jam for a bright, tart contrast with the meatballs.
+Pair it with this traditional Romanian polenta (mamaliga).
+And don't forget a dollop of lingonberry jam for a bright, tart contrast with the meatballs.
 Goes so well!

 ❓ Quick Swedish Meatballs Recipe FAQs